oscal-compass/compliance-trestle/CONTRIBUTING.md

 ### Coding standards

 Python code should generally follow [PEP 8](https://peps.python.org/pep-0008/) which is enforced by [Flake8](https://flake8.pycqa.org/en/latest/).
-To check if your code contribution issue: `make code-lint`
+To check your code contribution, issue: `make code-lint`

 ### Proposing new features